 I am quite bad at writing using pastry bag so I totally skipped writing ‘Opera’ as in a traditional French Opera Cake.
-At the last-minute I settled for adding white chocolate chips.
 I kept it in refrigerator for 2 days.
 This cake is best served cool not chilled.

 On D-day V came home from office & we ate it together with my son.
 The cake was beautiful, moist (would be after so much soaking) and totally melt in your mouth.
 I do not know how a traditional French Opera Cake would taste but I know that I fell in love with this one.
 I also loved the crunchy flavor given to it by use of almond meal.
 I would try making this again & not let it remain once in a lifetime bake.
 For V this cake surpassed all my earlier cakes. :)

 The only damper was that I let the cakes outside just covered with a net for 24 hours before assembling.
 This, I believe, made the cake layers dry, but nothing that extra soaking didn’t take care of.
 However, I recommend covering cake layers and keeping them in air tight container at room temp if you plan to assemble them next day like me.

 Each bite is melt in the mouth wonder.
 The strong flavours of coffee and chocolate hit you hard.
 This time around my slices didn’t turn out as neat as last time.
 So I am keeping some of the old photos for your reference.

 |1||cup of almond flour|

 |½||cup of cake flour|

 |1¼||cup of milk|

 |1.||Pre-heat the oven to 200°.
 Line a 5″ X 8″ loaf pan with parchment paper & grease.|